sstevenshang/FaceTranslator/README.md

 ## How to Run

 1. First, you need to set up the Face Group on MSFT Cognitive Services

-	a.
+	i.
 Change the `Ocp-Apim-Subscription-Key` in

 ```